MikroElektronika/mikrosdk_click_v2/clicks/thunderemu/README.md

 ### Application Task

-> Checks if any of the click board buttons are pressed and then generates a thunder signal related to the pressed button and displays an appropriate message on the USB UART.
+> Checks if any of the Click board buttons are pressed and then generates a thunder signal related to the pressed button and displays an appropriate message on the USB UART.

 ```c